Opinion editor's note: Strib Voices publishes a mix of commentary online and in print each day. To contribute, click here.

 Since 2017, advocates including Council Member Rebecca Noecker have been working to provide city support for early education.
 The effort was spearheaded by the St. Paul All Ready for Kindergarten coalition, or SPARK, with the goal of helping 5,000 St. Paul families pay for the rising costs of child care.
 Noecker has said it is designed to start small and grow over time, and acknowledges that there are greater funding needs than the levy would initially cover.

 The ballot proposal is being urged by the "Yes for St. Paul Families" coalition, which is chaired by Halla Henderson, a St. Paul school board member.
-And it is backed by Noecker, several other council members and state Rep. Dave Pinto.
+And it is backed by Noecker and several other council members.
+(State Rep. Dave Pinto had earlier suggested he was leaning toward the early education effort.
+However, more recently said he is not supporting the St. Paul child care referendum.)

 But it's opposed by St. Paul Mayor Melvin Carter, who agrees about the need for more child care help but believes that the city couldn't provide it with the funds that would be raised.
 Carter said a city staff analysis concluded that fulfilling the ballot language's promises would cost more than $100 million per year.